matteodepalo/matteodepalo.github.io/source/_posts/2014-01-03-ember-integration-testing-with-konacha.markdown

 Konacha uses [Mocha][2] and [Chai][3] in combo.
 These libraries will make if you feel at home if you're coming from the RSpec world.
 It also spins up a web server on the port 3500 that you can visit to run your tests (don't worry there is still a command for your CI).

-The main problem is that Konacha uses Mocha to run tests and Ember supports only QUnit for integration testing out of the box; however teddyzeenny built an [adapter][5] for this purpose.
+The main problem is that Konacha uses Mocha to run tests and Ember supports only QUnit for integration testing out of the box; fortunately teddyzeenny built an [adapter][5] for this purpose.
 Include it in the spec_helper file like this:

 ```coffeescript
 #= require sinon